ltfschoen/jam/constitution.md

 1. Utilization of flexible origin patterns for authority delegation.
 2. Implementation of on-chain activity tracking with automatic threshold adjustments.
 3. Creation of graduated emergency response triggers accessible to multiple collectives.
-4. Enforcement of mandatory delegation through cryptographic verification.
+4. Implementation of mandatory delegation through cryptographic verification.
 5. Enablement of transparent, immutable records of governance participation and emergency responses.
 6. Automatic execution of predefined response playbooks.